lukeforte40/trailtales/readMe.md

 **OverView**
 This project will serve as a travel journal and Trip planner and recommendation engine as well as a project to deepen my understanding of java spring with react.js.
 It serves as a resume builder and a project that I believe will be useful to me and my friends.
 I might consider monetization and/or developing a mobile app at a later date to increase accessability.
+This website will be like Strava for travel.

 **Goals**
 * Develop a travel Journal